Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 In the Singular Formula

-Its primary role in the Singular system is to participate in calculating HOMA-IR.
+It also participates in calculating HOMA-IR.
 This insulin resistance index is derived from fasting glucose and fasting insulin.
 HOMA-IR provides a more nuanced view of metabolic function than glucose alone, by revealing the pancreatic effort required to maintain glycemic balance.
+When HOMA-IR is elevated, a separate safety rule removes glucosamine sulfate from the formula.

 Fasting blood glucose is measured alongside fasting insulin and HbA1c, providing a complete map of glucose metabolism.
 This combined approach helps distinguish elevated glucose due to insulin resistance from elevated glucose due to hepatic overproduction.